 Language Development Centres

-Students who attend a Language Development Centre (LDC) operated by the Department of Education are normally eligible for Transport Assistance in respect to travel to the nearest such facility within the Transport Catchment Area defined for that centre.
+Students who attend a Language Development Centre (LDC) operated by the Department of Education are normally eligible for Transport Assistance to the nearest centre within the Transport Catchment Area defined for that LDC.
+This is applicable for students in Kindergarten – Year 2 only, students outside of these year groups are not entitled to Transport Assistance under this condition.

 Click on the links below to view the current maps of LDC catchment areas: